 PFE and PCRE models are also used by credit officers to establish credit limits on an uncommitted and unadvised basis, to ensure the potential volatility of the transaction value is recognised.
-Counterparty credit risk exposure is calculated daily and excesses above approved limits are reported to account controllers and risk officers for action.
+Counterparty credit risk exposure is calculated six times per 24 hour day and excesses above approved limits are reported to account controllers and Credit officers for action.